gkoehn2020/LaunchProcess/README.md

 Just X out of the dialog and you should see the second process render in the page.

 NOTE: The ini file instructions are only for Development mode.
-The application function properly without the ini file under standard live server mode.
+The application functions properly without the ini file under standard live server mode.